Skip to content

 Transforming your school’s reading culture

 The TSRC programme is underpinned by research; throughout the programme there are articles/books for participants to read as well as references to research built into the session plans.
-This research is split into two strands: reading for pleasure and leadership development/change management theory, there will be gaps tasks in between the sessions, and you will receive a certificate once the course is completed.
+This research is split into two strands: reading for pleasure and leadership development/change management theory, there will be gap tasks in between the sessions, and you will receive a certificate once the course is completed.

-Core Session 1: Reading for Pleasure: a whole school culture: 1st October
+Core Session 1: Reading for Pleasure: a whole school culture: 22nd October 2026

-Core Session 2: Creating whole school change: 3rd December
+Core Session 2: Creating whole school change: 3rd December 2026

-Core Session 3: Creating a reading school: structural changes: 21st January
+Core Session 3: Creating a reading school: structural changes: 4th February 2027

-Core Session 4: Creating a reading school: behavioural changes: 26th March
+Core Session 4: Creating a reading school: behavioural changes: 18th March 2027

-Core Session 5: Celebrating impact and sustaining change: 17th June
+Core Session 5: Celebrating impact and sustaining change: 24th June 2027

-We will be starting a new cohort in September 2024.
+We will be starting a new cohort in September 2026

 Children’s Rights to Read